 Yoga focuses on the human’s own activeness which shall be supported by the aid of physical exercises (asanas), breathing exercises (pranayama) and Meditation.
 A kind of strength and control of consciousness is being developed which helps to maintain an inner order within the various influences of life.
 Ayurveda, as well as Yoga, considers the consciousness as primary power of life which controls everything.

-At Madukkakuzhy Ayurveda, Yoga is an integral part of our treatment program.
+At Madukkakuzhy Ayurveda, Yoga therapy is an integral part of our treatment program.
 Here you have an opportunity to learn yoga under the direct supervision of Dr. Robin Jacob and Mrs. Anju Robin who is trained in Yoga at Sivananda Yoga, Trivandrum, and Dr. Jomi PJ joins hand with them and coordinates the Yoga training at our centers.

 We follow the teaching methodology of Sivananda Yoga and Iyengar Yoga.